Beta Blockers and Anxiety: Benefits and Side Effects

 Now, because of this action, beta blockers have become widely prescribed for anxiety problems.

-One of the main symptoms of anxiety is a speeding heart which is part of the fight-or-flight responses in times of danger.
-Our body produces adrenaline to make the heart beat faster to get
+One of the main symptoms of anxiety is a speeding heart which is part of the fight-or-flight response.
+In times of danger our body produces adrenaline to make the heart beat faster to get

-blood and oxygen (fuel) to our major muscles (arms and legs) more quickly to enable us to fight or flee.
+blood and oxygen (fuel) to our major muscles (arms, chest and legs) more quickly to enable us to fight or flee.

 Stopping the heart from beating faster makes us feel calmer.